lifaon74/observables/examples/01-create-simple-event-listener.md

 ### Using EventsObservable

-For simplicity, we may (and probably should) use EventsObservable instead of our previous function.
+For simplicity and security, we should use EventsObservable instead of our previous function.

 ```ts
 const observer = new EventsObservable<WindowEventMap>(window)